-Keep in mind, this is distinctly different from not knowing the purpose you are currently resonating with, in all these cases, your purpose can seem fine.
+Keep in mind, this is distinctly different from not knowing the purpose with which you are currently resonating.
+In all these cases, your purpose can seem fine.
 Fit.
 Glorious.
-But, the lingering problem remains.
-Like a cancer in your heart.
+But, the lingering problem remains, like a cancer in your heart.
 No, the problem isn’t with purpose, it goes deeper.
 It is a problem with Identity.
-Think of it like the Matrix, and this whole notion of “residual self image” — if you close your eyes and picture yourself, who do you see?
+Think of it like the Matrix and this whole notion of “residual self image” — if you close your eyes and picture yourself, who do you see?
 Do you see a manifestation of your goals?
 Someone sexy?
 Proud?
 Do you see a survivor?
 A wolf?
 What?

 If you’re having the above problems, odds are you have over-identified with some aspect of your Identity.

 Now, I have told you that you should love yourself, that you are breath-taking and awe-inspiring.
 Without even having met you, I know this to be true, because I follow a simple chain of reasoning that has one, and only one, ultimate conclusion.
 But, let me give you the flip-side of that ego-boost:

 There is no single, one thing, that is special about you.
 There is no feeling, memory, experience, or quality about you that is a beautiful and unique snowflake.
 In the words of Tyler Durden, “you are the same decaying, organic matter as everything else”.

 Take a quick moment to list out the top three things about yourself that you think make you special, unique, differentiated from everyone else.
 I have no idea what yours would be, but at least take the time to lay them out in your head.
 I’ll stand-in and share three of mine, for the purpose of example:

 - I can sing Blue’s Traveller’s, “The Hook”, without stopping in the middle of any of the lyrics to take a breath.